linode/docs/docs/guides/databases/postgresql/how-to-install-use-postgresql-ubuntu-20-04/index.md

 ## Securing PostgreSQL and Accessing the PostgreSQL Shell

 We recommend you take steps to increase the security your new PostgreSQL installation before populating the database.
 PostgreSQL automatically creates a default user named `postgres` upon installation.
 The `postgres` user has full `superadmin` privileges, so it is particularly important to implement Linux and database passwords for the account.
-At this time, you can also create other users and install additional administrative packages.

 1. Change the password for the `postgres` Linux account.
 We recommend you choose a strong password and store it in a secure place.